Sagaba Konate: Professional career

 After going undrafted, Konate signed with the Toronto Raptors of the National Basketball Association on July 23, 2019.
 He was waived and then added to the roster of their NBA G League affiliate, the Raptors 905.
 Konate fractured his metatarsal in the preseason but returned in January 2020.
 He averaged 4.7 points and 2.2 rebounds per game.

 On August 20, 2020, Konate signed with Casademont Zaragoza of the Liga ACB.
 On November 29, 2020, Konate announced he had signed with Greek club PAOK Thessaloniki.

 On June 25, 2021, he signed with Pallacanestro Trieste of the Italian Lega Basket Serie A.

 On July 23, 2022, he has signed with ratiopharm Ulm of the German Basketball Bundesliga.

 On July 21, 2023, he signed with Samsunspor of the Turkish Basketbol Süper Ligi (BSL).

 On August 16, 2025, he signed with Bursaspor Basketbol of the Basketbol Süper Ligi (BSL).
 On September 4, 2025, the club announced that it had mutually parted ways with Sagaba Konate due to personal reasons.

+January 2, 2026, Sagaba Konate joined Zastal Zielona Góra.
+He has a contract valid until the end of the 2025/2026 season.